 Above: the state-of-the-art lab where Gougeon chemists perform much of the company’s epoxy testing.

-By now most of you know that we are the manufactures of WEST SYSTEM® Epoxy.
+By now most of you know that we are the manufacturers of WEST SYSTEM® Epoxy.
 But you may not know what is involved in the manufacturing and more specifically, the formulating of WEST SYSTEM.
 It’s not just slapping some chemicals together and then packaging it up into a pretty box.
-To date we have performed thousands of tests, generating thousands of test results.
+To date, we have performed thousands of tests and generated thousands of test results.
 Continue reading →

-Gougeon Brothers recently did R&D testing for a manufacturer who wanted to know if WEST SYSTEM® epoxy could effectively repair injection-molded parts made with fiberglass and dicyclopentadiene (DCPD) blended polyester resin that included an internal mold release.
+Gougeon Brothers recently did R&D testing on DCPD blend laminates for a manufacturer who wanted to know if WEST SYSTEM® Epoxy could effectively repair them.
+DCPD blend laminates are injection-molded parts made with fiberglass and dicyclopentadiene (DCPD) blended polyester resin that included an internal mold release agent.
 The hoods and decks for many jet skis and snowmobiles are made with this material.